palekirill/genius-loci-tower/README.md

 - explore branching paths
 - repeat

-## onchain

-this is an on-chain edition. all media is permanently archived on [arweave](https://arweave.net/1FuVEIRmDnXaCKOY3N8U_BiXMmzRrdntGqKXp2TpzMQ/genius_loci_tower/index.html). owned by claire silver.

 ## note

 if you encounter an artifact or a glitch, please report at [https://x.com/palekirill](https://x.com/palekirill)